-Many feline owners may be curious about adding fresh foods to their fur kid’s diet.
-Pet parents sometimes may not want food to go to waste or simply feel that fresh foods are a healthier option.
+Many feline owners may be curious about adding fresh foods to their pet’s diet.
+Pet parents sometimes may not want food to go to waste or feel that fresh foods are a healthier option.
 Whatever the reason, it is crucial to know what human vegetables your kitty can eat and which ones can be harmful.
 Let’s get into the details about cats and broccoli.

-The short answer is yes, a kitty can have broccoli.
+The short answer is yes.
+Cats can eat broccoli.
 Plain broccoli has no toxic or harmful qualities to a feline.
-They may even enjoy it.
+Many cats eat broccoli and other vegetables and enjoy them.
 That does not mean you should start feeding them this at every meal.
 However, allowing your kitty to have a little bit here and there will not hurt her and can add some very beneficial nutrients to her diet.
 It is a fantastic and healthy alternative for kitties who love to eat grass and houseplants.
-Never switch your kitty to a vegan diet, a few extra veggies are ok, but a plant-based diet will not support their growth or provide enough protein to keep them healthy.
+Never switch your kitty to a vegan diet.
+A few extra veggies are okay, but a plant-based diet will not support their growth or provide enough protein to keep them healthy.

 Is Broccoli Good For Cats?

 Broccoli is good for felines in limited amounts.
-It contains many nutrients that are beneficial to them. .
-Keep in mind that felines are obligate carnivores.
+It contains many nutritional benefits.
+Keep in mind that cats are obligate carnivores.
 They need meat in their diets to stay healthy.
 However, occasionally adding fresh veggies can give their diet a nutritional boost and be a tasty treat.

 Benefits

-- Heart Health – This green veggie is particularly good for heart health.
-It can lower cholesterol and can reduce triglycerides.
+• Heart Health – This green veggie is particularly good for heart health.
+It can lower cholesterol and reduce triglycerides.
 This helps lower the risk of heart disease in both felines and humans.
-It can help clean the blood, help with blood flow, and lower the risk of disease.
+It can help clean the blood, help with blood flow, and lower the disease risk.

-- Antioxidants – This vegetable is very high in antioxidants and is beneficial to humans and felines alike.
+• Antioxidants – This vegetable is extremely high in antioxidants and is beneficial to humans and felines alike.
 Antioxidants are compounds that protect the body from cellular damage.
 Vitamin A and E, beta-carotene, and enzymes like superoxide dismutase and catalase help protect against diseases like cancers and are highly effective in helping treat inflammation.

-- Folic Acid – Folic acid is beneficial in producing oxygen, elevating blood oxygen, DNA synthesis, and fat metabolism, and supports growth and development.
+• Folic Acid – Folic acid is beneficial in producing oxygen, elevating blood oxygen, DNA synthesis, and fat metabolism, and supporting growth and development.
+It helps form red blood cells, and broccoli is a fantastic source of folic acid.

 Is Broccoli Bad For Cats?

 Broccoli, in small amounts, is not bad for a kitty.
-This food is not part of their natural diet, so it should not replace or make up much of a feline’s diet.
-Adding it as an occasional treat is fine.
+Cats are obligate carnivores, and plant food is not part of their natural diet, so it should not replace or make up much of a feline’s diet.
 Feeding a kitty too much may cause a health issue.
-It can cause stomach discomfort, indigestion, bloating, and gas.
-Feline foods were developed to offer everything a feline needs nutritionally.
+It can cause stress to a cat’s digestive system.
+Symptoms include stomach discomfort, indigestion, bloating, and gas.
+Commercial cat foods are developed to offer everything a feline needs nutritionally.
 Adding too much of anything extra, even something healthy like vegetables or fruits can cause considerable disruption to their nutritional balance.

 Can Cats Eat Raw Broccoli?